1950 East Pakistan riots: Background

 In August 1947, British India was partitioned into the Dominions of India and Pakistan on the basis of religion.
 Pakistan was to become the homeland for the Muslims of former British India with a majority Muslim population.
-The province of Bengal with a marginal Muslim majority was also partitioned with the Muslim majority East Bengal going to Pakistan and Hindu majority West Bengal going to India.
-The Sylhet district of Assam was added to East Bengal after the Sylhet Referendum, where the majority voted for Pakistan.
-According to the 1941 census, East Bengal had 28% non-Muslim population, the majority of them being Bengali Hindus.
-West Bengal has a 30.2% Muslim population, the rest were Hindus.
+The province of Bengal, with a marginal Muslim majority, was also partitioned, with the Muslim-majority East Bengal going to Pakistan and Hindu-majority West Bengal going to India.
+The Sylhet District of Assam was added to East Bengal after the Sylhet referendum, where the majority voted for Pakistan.
+According to the 1941 census, East Bengal had a 28% non-Muslim population, the majority of them being Bengali Hindus.
+West Bengal had a 30.2% Muslim population; the rest were Hindus.

-The area comprising East Bengal, especially the Dhaka and Chittagong Divisions, had been witness to numerous instances of ethnic violence in the decades preceding the Partition.
+The area comprising East Bengal, especially the Dhaka and Chittagong Divisions, had witnessed numerous instances of ethnic violence in the decades preceding the Partition.
 In the 1940s, the frequency and intensity of the riots increased as the movement for Pakistan gained momentum.
-In the last quarter of 1946, the Bengali Hindus of Noakhali and Tippera districts were subjected to a series of massacres, loot, arson, rape, abduction.
-They forced conversion to Islam, which came to be known as the Noakhali riots.
+In the last quarter of 1946, the Bengali Hindus of Noakhali and Tippera districts were subjected to a series of massacres, looting, arson, rape, and abduction.
+Forced conversions to Islam occurred, and the events came to be known as the Noakhali riots.

-Within a month after the Partition, the Janmashtami procession was attacked in Dhaka.
-In 1948, the Dhamrai rathyatra and the Janmashtami procession was not allowed to be held.
+Within a month of the Partition, the Janmashtami procession was attacked in Dhaka.
+In 1948, the Dhamrai Rathyatra and the Janmashtami procession were not allowed to be held.
 In 1949, there were posters all over Dhaka against the Durga Puja.
-The number of community pujas got drastically reduced.
-On the day of Vijayadashami hundreds of Hindu households were set on fire rendering around 750 Hindu families homeless.
-Santosh Chatterjee, a Press Trust of India (PTI) correspondent, was imprisoned on 25 November 1949 without any charges and released after a month.
+The number of community pujas was drastically reduced.
+On the day of Vijayadashami, hundreds of Hindu households were set on fire, leaving around 750 Hindu families homeless.
+Santosh Chatterjee, a Press Trust of India (PTI) correspondent, was imprisoned on 25 November 1949 without charges and released after a month.

-Atrocities (Aug 1949 - Jan 1950)
+Atrocities (August 1949 – January 1950)

-In August 1949, atrocities on non-Muslims began all over East Pakistan and continued for three months.
-In August, Muslim mobs along with the police and the Ansars attacked some Hindu villages in Beanibazar and Barlekha police station areas of Sylhet District.
-Houses were looted, destroyed and set on fire.
+In August 1949, atrocities against non-Muslims began all over East Pakistan and continued for three months.
+In August, Muslim mobs, along with the police and the Ansars, attacked some Hindu villages in the Beanibazar and Barlekha police station areas of Sylhet District.
+Houses were looted, destroyed, and set on fire.
 Hindu villagers were assaulted and murdered.
-Hindu women were raped by the policemen.
-Soon after the Hindus were attacked in the village of Bhandaria in Barisal District.
-In Rajshahi District, Father Thomas Cattaneo reported that the Santhal villages were attacked, Santhal villagers were arrested and Santhal women were raped.
+Hindu women were raped by police.
+Soon after, Hindus were attacked in the village of Bhandaria in Barisal District.
+In Rajshahi District, Father Thomas Cattaneo reported that Santal villages were attacked, Santal villagers were arrested, and Santal women were raped.
 On 10 December, a Muslim mob attacked the Puthia Rajbari Palace in Rajshahi Division and forcibly took possession of the house and its treasures.